Proof (album): Promotion

-From May 17 to May 23, Proof of Inspiration clips for each member were released.
-It was followed by the release of two sets of concept photos called "Proof" and "Door" from May 28 to 29 and May 31 to June 2.
-The images include clear white photographs and dark photographs in front of a steel bank vault, as well as images with icy-blue lighting and variously colored lasers across the band members' faces.
-BTS made a total of 4 appearances on BigHit Music Record, a program at Melon Station devoted to Big Hit music, on May 20 and 27, June 3 and 10, and July 1 and 8.
-Apple Music announced on May 26 that BTS would launch a new show, BTS Radio: Past & Present on Apple Music 1.
-The three-episode limited series aired from May 28 - June 10.
+From May 17 to May 23, 2022, Proof of Inspiration clips for each band member were released.
+These were followed by two sets of concept photos, called "Proof" and "Door", released from May 28 to 29 and May 31 to June 2.
+The images included light and dark photographs in front of a steel bank vault, as well as images with icy-blue lighting and variously colored lasers across the band members' faces.
+BTS made a total of four appearances on BigHit Music Record, a program on Melon Station devoted to Big Hit Music, on May 20 and 27, June 3 and 10, and July 1 and 8.
+On May 26, Apple Music announced the launch of a new BTS show, BTS Radio: Past & Present, on Apple Music 1.
+The three-episode limited series aired from May 28 to June 10.
 The streaming service announced via Twitter on May 31 that the group broke the record for the year's biggest show with the first episode of #BTSRadio on Apple Music 1.
-The band's members' statements, unique content, and a countdown to the album release are all featured on Spotify's #SpotifyPurpleU immersive microsite experience.
+The band members' statements, unique content, and a countdown to the album release were all featured on Spotify's #SpotifyPurpleU immersive microsite experience.
 Fans can also use the website to make custom #MyBTSProof share cards based on their favorite songs.
-From June 3, billboards with the hashtag #SpotifyPurpleU will be visible worldwide, including in South Korea, the US, Brazil, Mexico, Japan, the Philippines, Indonesia, Thailand, and Vietnam.
+From June 3, billboards with the hashtag #SpotifyPurpleU appeared worldwide, including in South Korea, the US, Brazil, Mexico, Japan, the Philippines, Indonesia, Thailand, and Vietnam.

-On June 10, pop-up stores in New York City and Los Angeles were launched, coinciding with their album's release.
-In addition, goods limited to visitors were sold in each location.
+Pop-up stores were launched in New York City and Los Angeles on June 10 in honor of the album's release.
+Goods limited to visitors only were sold at each location.
 BTS also launched the #MyBTStory Challenge on the same day, which is only available on YouTube Shorts.
 At the end of the month-long challenge, a tribute video honoring a few of the shorts produced by the fans using the album title track will be made available on BTS' official YouTube channel.
 Each week, BTS will release its own #MyBTStory Shorts featuring a different band member, starting with V on June 17.
 According to a Weverse announcement from Big Hit Music, the group opened an exhibition titled "2022 BTS EXHIBITION : PROOF" on September 28 in Seoul and on October 5 in Busan based on their creative journey.